 CWG program manager Richard Nott and senior team members with their first payment.

 Some of the most important environmental and economic relief, recovery and stimulus programs supported by eGrants included:

 Our design and functional objectives for eGrants were compatible with the objectives of "tech for good", providing equality of access to government support programs to all organisations and people regardless of their location.
 The "bare bones" UI design in eGrants was driven by our objective of loading every page in less than 5 seconds at the slowest (56 kbps) line speed available to the remotest users.
 Automated assessment and production of funding agreements minimised time between application and payment.
 Our outcomes and user satisfaction scores suggest we achieved our own "tech for good" objectives.

-The RLCIP program manager advised us that the draft Australian National Audit Office performance report described that program as a "model of public administration".
+The RLCIP program manager advised us that the draft Australian National Audit Office performance audit [No.42 2010-11] described that program as a "model of public administration".

 Despite its track record of outstanding performance, eGrants ceased operations in 2010 when it became apparent that the Federal and State governments preferred to own and operate their systems inhouse with a packaged product across government grant programs, effectively closing most opportunities for SaaS solutions for Australian government clients.
 We were also facing a rapid growth of grant management products from global technology companies.
 From start to finish, eGrants was an exhilarating experience as we learned so much and made the most of our opportunities at an exciting time in tech entrepreneurship.

 eGrants provided equality of access to government grants for tens of thousands of applicants wherever they were: in major cities, or farms, or the remotest desert and island communities [CWG Round 3 funded projects].